Protecting your intellectual property is important. What do you want to register?

 How do I know whether my design is novel and has an individual character?

 - Search the Benelux Designs Register to check whether an identical or very similar design has already been published: This is the official place of publication for drawings and designs.
+It contains the details and images pertaining to drawings and designs registered in the Benelux from 1 January 2012, as well as details of renewals and modifications.
+It does not, however, contain pending requests and unpublished registrations.
+Designs registered before 1 January 2012 can be reviewed in the Benelux Industrial Designs Gazette.

 - Search in trade literature, magazines or on the internet to check whether an identical or very similar design already exists.